Are Life Insurance Premiums Tax Deductible? Business & Personal

 Sole Proprietors & Partnerships

-Sole proprietors cannot deduct personal life insurance premiums under any circumstance — even if you're using the policy for business protection.
+Sole proprietors cannot deduct personal life insurance premiums under any circumstance, even if the policy serves a business protection purpose.
 Partnerships follow the same principle: premiums on policies where a partner is the beneficiary are non-deductible personal expenses.
 The business can, however, deduct group term premiums for non-partner W-2 employees.

 Smart Savings Made Simple!